Seabury's Safer School Plan

 In consultation with outside professionals, specialty COVID-19 school training courses, and advice from local entities, we have created special safety protocols to better protect the health and safety of students, families, and staff at Seabury.

 New Safety Protocols

 As a companion to our regular Family Handbook, we have created a Pandemic Response Plan.
 This important document outlines procedures and policies around COVID-19 to keep our community as safe as possible.
 Please note that in places where policies overlap, we will refer to the Pandemic Response Plan at this time as our official policy.
 We ask ALL families to please read this document thoroughly.
 As with all plans during a pandemic, these plans are subject to change.

 Highlights from this response plan are listed below for quick access and reminders.

 NEW SAFETY PROTOCOLS

-CDC guidelines provide general considerations for wearing and maintaining a face covering, including the following:
+CDC guidelines provide general considerations when wearing a face covering, including the following:

 the mouth and nose are fully covered